glowsai/docsite/docs/docs/17-auto-deploy-usage.md

 4. **{Deploy-Route-Target}**: Forward the request to a specific instance and return the result.
    - If the specified **Deploy-Route-Target** cannot be found, an error code will be returned: `{"code": 1006, "msg": "route target not found"}`

-In all four modes, the response header will include **Deploy-Route-Target**, indicating which instance the request has been forwarded to, making it easier for users who need continuous requests.
+In all four modes, the response header will include `Deploy-Route-Target`, indicating which instance the request has been forwarded to, making it easier for continuous requests.

 In the following example, our service starts on port 8080, and we use Python to create an HTTP server.
 Therefore, the service port and start command are set as follows: